 [Editor’s note: As I write, it’s been about 4.5 years since I first published this piece, having no clue that it would go viral.
-Needless to say, I’ve written far better since then, but of all my articles this seems to be the one that struck a chord with the most people.
+Needless to say, this is young work, and I’ve written far better since then, but of all my articles this seems to be the one that struck a chord with the most people.

 A couple years of reflection and reading the comments people have left inspired me to add this postscript in a comment of my own below, which I’d like to quote here: